 The platform offers a suite of integrated solutions that allow employees to work and collaborate from anywhere.
-This set of solutions is capable of running across all platforms (desktop, tablet & mobile) with a 99% financially backed service level agreement (SLA) to guarantee service availability.
+This set of solutions is capable of running across all platforms (desktop, tablet, and mobile) with a 99% financially-backed service level agreement (SLA) to guarantee service availability.

-Let’s quickly walk through the most relevant office 365 products and how it has helped efficient logistics businesses boost their productivity.
+Let’s quickly walk through the most relevant Office 365 products and how they have helped efficient logistics businesses boost their productivity.

-Microsoft Office.
-Most Office 365 plans offer the well-known suite of Office applications – Word, Excel, PowerPoint & Outlook.
+Microsoft Office: Most Office 365 plans offer the well-known suite of Office applications – Word, Excel, PowerPoint, and Outlook.
 Microsoft Office is easy to use and most people are familiar with it.
 The short learning curve creates an instantaneous productivity boost compared to using a different product.

-Microsoft Office products run across desktop, tablets, & smartphones and offer direct integration with SharePoint, SkyDrive, and Skype Messenger.
-This allows employees to remain productive and collaborative from anywhere using any device.
+Microsoft Office products run across desktop, tablets, and smartphones and offer direct integration with SharePoint, SkyDrive, and Skype Messenger.
+This allows employees to remain productive and collaborative from anywhere, using any device.

-SharePoint can also be used as an intranet and include features like: calendars, forms, tasks, picture libraries, video libraries, and more (see example below).
+SharePoint can also be used as an intranet and includes features like calendars, forms, tasks, picture libraries, video libraries, and more (see example below).

 Skype for Business can integrate with VoIP cloud phone systems, which allows users to place regular phone calls within the same application.
 It also integrates with existing end-to-end security controls and compliance mechanisms currently in use by most companies.
 Skype for Business can also run on tablets and mobile devices.